AISTUDIO-ML/SAAS-AI-FACTORY/README.md

 • ✅ FastAPI backend with campaign creation and insights endpoints
 • 🎨 React + TypeScript component styled with Tailwind CSS
 • 🐳 Dockerfile for backend deployment

+To deploy your packaged Meta Ads Automation microservice and frontend to Azure, AWS, and GCP using Terraform, here's a multi-cloud deployment guide tailored to your SAAS AI FACTORY architecture.
+⸻
+🚀 Multi-Cloud Deployment Strategy
+✅ 1.
+Prepare Your ZIP
+Unzip the meta_ads_automation.zip and push the backend to a container registry (e.g. Docker Hub, Azure Container Registry, AWS ECR, or GCP Artifact Registry).
+⸻
+✅ 2.
+Terraform Modules Overview
+🔹 Azure (Container Instance + TEE VM)
+Use the module we created earlier:
+• Deploy FastAPI backend in Azure Container Instance
+• Optionally deploy a Confidential Compute VM for TEE
+• Use Azure DNS for public access
+🔹 AWS (ECS + Fargate or EC2)
+• Use ECS with Fargate for serverless container hosting
+• Use EC2 Nitro Enclaves for TEE
+• Use Route 53 for DNS
+🔹 GCP (Cloud Run or GKE)
+• Use Cloud Run for serverless deployment
+• Use Confidential VMs for TEE
+• Use Cloud DNS for public access
+⸻
+✅ 3.
+Terraform Directory Structure
+terraform/
+├── azure/
+│   └── main.tf
+├── aws/
+│   └── main.tf
+├── gcp/
+│   └── main.tf
+└── variables.tf

+⸻
+✅ 4.
+Common Variables (variables.tf)
+variable "image_url" {
+  description = "Docker image URL for the FastAPI backend" type        = string
+}

+variable "app_name" {
+  description = "Name of the deployed app" type        = string default     = "meta-ads-automation"
+}

+variable "region" {
+  description = "Cloud region"
+  type        = string
+}

+⸻
+✅ 5.
+Deployment Automation
+You can use a Terraform wrapper script or CI/CD pipeline to:
+• Deploy to all three clouds
+• Monitor health and logs
+• Roll back on failure

+Terraform module for deploying the Meta Ads Automation microservice to Azure.
+It includes:
+📄 main.tf — Defines Azure resources
+📄 variables.tf — Input variables
+📄 outputs.tf — DNS output
+📄 README.md — Usage instructions
+⸻
+✅ Next Steps
+1. Push your Docker image to Azure Container Registry or Docker Hub.
+2. Set your variables in a terraform.tfvars file.
+3. Run:
+3. terraform init
+terraform apply

+All files are located in Terraform Azure - AWS Zip